DIPlib/diplib/README.md

   Copyright 1996-2021 David Turner, Robert Wilhelm, and Werner Lemberg
   FreeType License (BSD style)

+- *zstd* (as installed on your system, not used by default)
+  Copyright Meta Platforms, Inc. and affiliates
+  3-Clause BSD License

 *DIPviewer* links against the following libraries:

 - *FreeGLUT* (as installed on your system, alternative to *GLFW*)